-Months later I saw another picture of a stunning luxury boutique hotel on a barren sandy beach and the article said you could either drive down the zigzag road… or paraglide down to the hotel Reception and check-in.
-(You’ll see that in the next post) And I thought: “Wow, where is that?”
+Months later I saw a picture of another stunning luxury boutique hotel on a barren sandy beach.
+The article said you could either drive down the zigzag road… or paraglide down to the hotel Reception and check-in.
+(You’ll see that in another big post I made here.)
+And I thought: “Wow, where is this place?”
+Oman.

 Oman.
 Oman?
 Man, I gotta go to this place.
 And started a travel file named “OMAN” that included article after article of incredible photos of this amazing country.

-And years later, finally, here I was, able to take pictures of this exact location.
+And a couple years later, finally, here I was, right here, taking pictures of this exact location

-Originally an isolated backwater with barely any electricity, running water or education and only six kilometers of paved roads, the country is now run by the most-beloved Sultan Qaboos, the 14th generation of his family to rule.
+Originally an isolated backwater with barely any electricity, running water or education and only six kilometers of paved roads, the country was long run by the most-beloved Sultan Qaboos, the 14th generation of his family to rule.
+(He unfortunately died a couple of years ago and has been replaced by a new Sultan.)

-Foreign-educated at Sandhurst and an RAF-trained fighter pilot, he kicked his backward-thinking father out in a ‘70s coup and has brought this country into the most modern age.
+Foreign-educated at Sandhurst and an RAF-trained fighter pilot, Sultan Qaboos kicked out his backward-thinking father in a ‘70s coup and has brought this country into the most modern age.
 He decided to use the country’s new-found oil revenues to modernize everything.
 Building schools, hospitals, roads, phones, ports and other amazing infrastructure — all from scratch.

-Now Oman is one of the safest and cleanest countries in the world.
+Oman is one of the safest and cleanest countries in the world.
+And one of my most favorite.

 All across the country you see massive infrastructure projects under construction… for the people.
 Hundreds of miles of new highways are being built wherever you drive.
 Impressive towering power poles march across the landscape, up every isolated valley.
 “Oh that is a gift from Sultan” my guides would say, pointing proudly at some new public works project.